raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_5.md

 --- hints ---
 --- hint ---
-Then use `.format` to perform the rounding.
+Use `.format` to perform the rounding.
 ```python
 rounded_number = "{0:.3f}".format(number_with_dec_places)
 ```